 The incidence varies widely depending on geographic origin, racial and ethnic group, environmental exposures, and socioeconomic status.
 Asian and Native American populations have reported prevalence rates as high as one in 500.
 European and US populations on average have a prevalence of approximately one in 1000, whereas African populations have a reported prevalence close to one in 2500.

-Learning objectives: Understand the prevention of cleft.
+Learning outcomes: Participants will be able understand the genetics and epidemiology of cleft.